Press to Meco: History

-2011–2014: Career beginnings, early EPs and Download appearances
+2009–2014: Career beginnings, early EPs and Download appearances

-After meeting at college, Press to Meco was formed in 2011 by Luke Caley (guitar/vocals) and Lewis Williams (drums/vocals), rounding out the lineup with Adam Roffey (bass/vocals), a friend of Caley's.
+Press to Meco was formed in 2009 by Luke Caley (guitar/vocals), Mitch Mansfield (bass/vocals) and Doug Ryrie (drums/vocals).
+Their first gig took place in early 2009 at the final of the Crawley battle of the bands competition, having won the previous year under the name ADHD.
+The members would go on to change in 2011 with Lewis Williams taking over drums and Adam Roffey rounding out the lineup on bass.
 Throughout the next couple of years, the band took to the stage up and down the country, including joining Hopeless Heroic on portions of their 200-date tour in 2012 – a year which also saw the release of their self-titled EP, Press to Meco.

 In May 2013, a few days after the release of their second EP, Affinity, the band announced that they would be playing the Red Bull Studios stage at Download Festival later that year as one of eight winners of a nationwide competition.
 The band was one of two wild card entries chosen by judges of the Red Bull-sponsored competition which saw over 700 unsigned bands vie for the chance to play the Donington music festival.
-Year 2014 picked up much of the momentum gained by the band in 2013 with continued touring, festival slots at Tech Fest and Red Fest – as well as being invited back to Download to play the larger Zippo Encore stage – and the writing and recording of their debut album.
+2014 picked up much of the momentum gained by the band in 2013 with continued touring, festival slots at Tech Fest and Red Fest – as well as being invited back to Download to play the larger Zippo Encore stage – and the writing and recording of their debut album.